mjpaytoncs/GridIntegration/README.md

 - Ensure **jsPsych (v6.3.1)** and its dependencies are correctly linked.

 ### 3. Running the Experiment
-Simply launch `index.html` in your preferred browser.
-In Vscode open with live server
+Launch `index.html` in your preferred browser.
+In Vscode, open with live server

 ## File Structure
 ```